ivanvaladares/Node-Suggestive-Search/README.md

 ```

-Load the JSON from string with your own poperties names
+Load the JSON from string with your properties names
 ```javascript

 let jSonString = `[{"nm":"WHISKY RED LABEL", "id":"1", "kw": "fancy"},{